Wigner-Weyl description of massless Dirac plasmas: Conclusions and outlook

-Using the Wigner-Moyal description, we have derived a quantum hydrodynamical model for a Dirac electron-hole plasma in single-layer graphene.
+Using the Wigner--Weyl description, we have derived a quantum fluid model for a Dirac plasma in single-layer graphene.
 The massless nature of the quasi-particles was captured by the low-energy limit of the many-body Hamiltonian, which served as the basis for the construction of the Wigner matrix.
-Then, the equation of motion for the Wigner matrix elements in the phase-space was established, with the interacting potential being given by the Hartree approximation.
-The latter turns out to be an excellent approximation for graphene, as the coupling constant is very small, $r_s \sim \alpha_s/\varepsilon_r \ll 1$, and independent of the electron density.
-Moreover, a closed set of generalised quantum hydrodynamical equations was derived by taking the moments of the quantum kinetic equation.
-We found an infinite number of $\hbar-$dependent terms arising in both the continuity and force equations, as a consequence of the linear dispersion relation of the carriers.
+Then, the equation of motion for the Wigner matrix elements in phase space was established, with the interacting potential being given by the Hartree approximation.
+The latter turns out to be an excellent approximation for graphene, as the coupling constant is very small, $r_s \sim \alpha_s/\varepsilon_\text{r} \ll 1$, and independent of the electron density.
+Additionally, a closed set of generalized quantum fluid equations was derived by taking the moments of the quantum kinetic equation.
+We found an infinite number of $\hbar$-dependent terms arising in both the continuity and force equations as a consequence of the linear dispersion relation of the carriers, and that introduced corrections to the current density and pressure.
 As it is shown, in the conventional case of parabolic systems (i.e. for which the single-particle dispersion relation is $\sim p^2$), these contributions vanish.
 To the best of our knowledge, such corrections have not been discussed so far in the literature.
-By neglecting the quantum corrections, our model reduces to existing semi-classical models for Dirac fermions \cite{graf3,graf7,graf1}.
-Moreover, a nonlinear relation between the fluid velocity and momentum fields have been put forward in order to construct a hydrodynamical mass.
-We found a relation of the form $\ov{\bm p} = \gamma(\bm r, t)\mathcal{M}\ov{\bm v}$, where $\mathcal M$ is the Drude mass and $\gamma(\bm r, t)$ is a local Lorentz-like factor.
-In the limiting cases of small and large averaged momentum, $\gamma (\bm r,t)$ is given analytically.
-Up to first order in both the density and momentum fluctuations, we find $\ov{\bm p} \simeq \mathcal M \ov{\bm v}$.
-We stress the fact that a quantitative description for the hydrodynamical mass is a major issue in the current research, therefore being one important result of the current kinetic description.
-We have also computed higher-order corrections to the plasmon dispersion relation ($\sim q^4$) by taking into account the first quantum corrections to the hydrodynamical equations.
+By neglecting the quantum corrections, our model reduces to existing semiclassical models for Dirac fermions \cite{graf3,graf1}.
+Moreover, a nonlinear relation between the fluid velocity and momentum fields has been put forward in order to construct a hydrodynamical mass.
+For small fluid velocity, we found a relation of the form $\ov{\bm p} = \gamma \mathcal{M}\ov{\bm v}$, where $\mathcal M$ is Drude's mass and $\gamma \simeq (1+\ov{v}^2/v^2_{\rm F})$ is a local Lorentz-like factor.
+We stress the fact that a quantitative description for the hydrodynamical mass is a major issue in the current research, therefore making our findings on the hydrodynamical mass an important result of the current kinetic description.
+We have also computed higher-order corrections to the plasmon dispersion relation ($\sim q^4$) by taking into account the first quantum corrections to the fluid equations.